Screening and Mammogram Guidelines

 The decision about when to start screening for breast cancer, and how often to get screened, should be made individually by each woman after discussing the issue with her doctor.

 All women should know the look and feel of their bodies, including their breasts.
-If, for instance, you have always had an inverted nipple your adult life, it should not be a source of worry.
+If, for instance, you’ve had an inverted nipple your whole adult life, it should not be a source of worry.
 Acute onset, however, is something to bring to your health provider's attention.
 Knowing the look and feel of your breasts is important in avoiding unnecessary procedures, too.
 All women should have their doctor do a clinical breast exam on a regular basis.

 What's a mammogram?
 Simply, it's still the best way to screen for breast cancer.
 Mammograms can help find tumors in women who don’t show any symptoms of cancer.
 But some doctors disagree about screening rules.